 My work has been featured in UK newspapers such as The Sun, Star, Daily and Sunday Mirror, Daily Mail, Mail on Sunday, Daily Record, Sunday People, Daily and Sunday Express, Guardian, Telegraph, Evening Standard, Times and Sunday Times, Daily and Sunday Sport and in magazines including Front, Loaded, Zoo, Heat, Star, Now, New, Closer, OK, Hello, Inside Soap, M Celebs, Bliss, Sneak, People (US), Star (US) & National Enquirer (US), as well as being syndicated in many other territories around the world.

-And I have appeared on many TV and radio stations including Sky TV, BBC, BBC News 24, BBC Radio 5, BBC Radio 2’s Jeremy Vine Show, BBC Radio Belfast, ITN, ITV’s GMTV, Channel 4’s Richard & Judy show, Channel 5 (all UK), CNN, CBS, NBC, ABC (USA), TV Asahi & Fuji (Japan), APTV, Channel 9 (Australia), RTL (Germany).
+And I have appeared on many TV and radio stations including Sky TV, BBC, BBC News 24, BBC Radio 5, BBC Radio 2’s Jeremy Vine Show, BBC Radio Belfast, ITN, ITV’s GMTV, Channel 4’s Richard & Judy show, Channel 5, CNN, CBS, NBC, ABC (USA), TV Asahi & Fuji (Japan), APTV, Channel 9 (Australia), RTL (Germany).
 Now getting the perfect synergy between the most commercially viable pictures, video, art, music and stories with creative merit.
 I have been a photo feature editor for Don’t Magazine, looking at the whole media game from a political, social, philosophical, legal and entertainment perspective.
-I always enjoy working with different people and commercially viable projects, especially things that we can get aired and published and as a Facebook, twitter youtube flickr instagram tumblr and LinkedIn social media acolyte taking full advantage of the Social Media Revolution.
-I am keen to interweave all mine and your myriad philosophical and creative talents into seamless multimedia sales.
+I always enjoy working with different people and commercially viable projects, especially things that i can get aired and published.
+As a Facebook, Twitter, Youtube, Flickr, Instagram, Tumblr and LinkedIn social media acolyte I take full advantage of the Social Media Revolution.
+I am keen to interweave all mine and myriad clients philosophical and creative talents into seamless multimedia sales.

-For 2017 I am working on an ongoing exhibition called “Queens of their Realm,” staring top dominatrix’s from the world who are quite literally Queens of their Realms.
+For 2017 I am working on an ongoing exhibition called “Queens of their Realm,” starring top dominatrix’s from the world who are quite literally Queens of their Realms.